When buying a used car, it comes down to two things — the miles on the vehicle and its age.

 Are Some Cars Better than Others with a Lot of Miles?

 Some auto brands (such as Honda and Toyota) earned a reputation for being more reliable over the long haul than others.
 While not always scoring near the top of reliability ratings, Jeeps garnered a loyal following among motorists who keep them for extended periods.
+Pickup trucks, too, hold value in part because of their workhorse durability and construction.

 Again, a vehicle with a lot of less-taxing highway mileage will likely have more life left in it than one with heavy city miles that age a car more quickly.